 Easy Transition to Overnight Crate Training

-Though we do not start our puppies in crates overnight unless left until 12 weeks, the daytime work we do with them transfers easily into night time crate training.
+Though we do not start our puppies in crates overnight, the daytime work we do with them transfers easily into night time crate training.

-When puppies are left with us until they are 12 1/2 weeks, we transition them to the crate for overnight right at 12 weeks.
+When puppies are left with us longer than 12 weeks, we transition them to the crate for overnight right at 13 weeks.
 At this age, the majority of our puppies are happy in crates and able to hold their potty for 6-8 hours (most 7-8 hours).

 Expectations With Regard to Building Crate Desire and Increasing Crate Time